 The four guides are:

 While the Wayfarers guides include a little bit of actual teaching information, they are essentially guides that do all of the scheduling for you to use a combination of real books and textbooks.
 You will need to obtain quite a few other resources to use along with each guide.
 The value of Wayfarers is that it incorporates real books into a curriculum that uses carefully selected resources that work together to provide an interesting and effective approach to learning.
-(DeVore has included a number of resources that are among my Top Picks.)
+(The author, Kathy Jo DeVore, has included a number of resources that are among my Top Picks.)

 All of your children can work together on some topics, sometimes through family read-aloud books and often through the independent reading of books on the same topic that are written at an appropriate level for each student.
 DeVore stresses that the division of books for use at the various levels is not strict and that parents should choose whatever seems most suitable for their situation and for each child.

 Core books are used for history, geography, and science, and traditional texts are sometimes suggested as options.
 For history coverage in Wayfarers: Ancient History at the grammar level, students use Story of the World Volume 1 as the core book.
 Dialectic students use three core books: Guerber’s Story of the Ancient World, Story of the Greeks, and Story of the Romans.
 And rhetoric students choose from Susan Wise Bauer’s History of the Ancient World or Diana Waring’s Ancient Civilizations and the Bible.
 Books from these same series are used with the three other Wayfarers courses.
 Parents also select historical fiction and non-fiction books from the lists for each level.
 Timeline activities help students relate events they learn about through the various resources to the larger narrative of history.